 Self-Check Questions

-Answer by True or False and justify your answer
+Answer by true or false and justify your answer

-For a bar of circular cross section of 6 mm diameter and 250 MPa yield strength, the maximum allowable axial force to be applied measures about 7 kN.
+For a bar with a circular cross-section of 6 mm diameter and 250 MPa yield strength, the maximum allowable axial force to be applied measures about 7 kN.
 True since the maximum normal stress that might be developed before failure is the yield strength itself, thus: Fmax=250⋅π⋅32=7086.6 N ≈7 kN.

 2. Choose the correct answer.

-A bar of rectangular cross section 15 mm x 25 mm and made from a material of E = 200 GPa;  = 1/3 is subjected to an axial tensile force of 9 kN.
+A bar of rectangular cross-section 15 mm x 25 mm and made from a material of E = 200 GPa;  = 1/3 is subjected to an axial tensile force of 9 kN.
 The shear strain at an oblique cut of 45° measures …